Granada: Where Moorish Palaces Meet Cave Flamenco and Free Tapas

 Understanding the Complex

-The Alhambra is not a single building but a fortified complex spanning 35 acres on a hilltop above the city.
-It contains palaces, gardens, fortifications, and a small city that housed thousands during the Nasrid dynasty (1232-1492), the last Muslim rulers of Spain.
-The name comes from the Arabic al-Qal'a al-hamra (the red castle), referring to the color of its walls at sunset.
+The Alhambra occupies 35 acres on Sabika hill, a fortified city-within-a-city that housed thousands during the Nasrid dynasty (1232–1492), Islam's last stand in Western Europe.
+The name derives from Arabic al-Qal'a al-hamra—the red castle—referring to the walls' color at sunset.

 Alhambra General (Complete Visit)